Superstore season 5

-The fifth season of Superstore, the U.S. television series, was ordered on March 4, 2019 and filming began in August 2019.
+The fifth season of Superstore, the American television series, was ordered on March 4, 2019 and filming began in August 2019.
 The season premiered on September 26, 2019 on NBC.
-The series continues to air in its Thursday at 8:00 PM timeslot.
-The season was set to contain 22 episodes, however production was shut down after the completion of the 21st episode due to the COVID-19 pandemic.
+The series continues to air on its Thursday at 8:00 PM timeslot.
+The season was set to contain 22 episodes, but production was shut down after the completion of the 21st episode due to the COVID-19 pandemic.

 Superstore follows a group of employees working at Cloud 9, a fictional big-box store in St. Louis, Missouri.
-The ensemble and supporting cast features America Ferrera, Ben Feldman, Lauren Ash, Colton Dunn, Nico Santos, Nichole Bloom, Mark McKinney, and Kaliko Kauahi.
+The ensemble and supporting cast feature America Ferrera, Ben Feldman, Lauren Ash, Colton Dunn, Nico Santos, Nichole Bloom, Mark McKinney, and Kaliko Kauahi.
 Kauahi joins the regular cast after being credited as a recurring character in seasons 1–4.